 Exports: Corn, soybeans tumble

-Optional Origin Sales: For MY 2012/2013, optional origin sales totaling 20,000 MT for Israel were exercised to export from other than the United States.
-Outstanding optional origin sales total 117,900 MT, all South Korea.
-For MY 2013/2014, outstanding optional origin sales total 30,000 MT, all Mexico.
+Optional Origin Sales: For MY 2012/2013, optional origin sales decreases totaling 126,000 MT were reported for China.
+For MY 2013/2014, optional origin sales totaling 246,000 MT were reported for China.
+Optional origin sales totaling 120,000 MT for China were exercised to export from the United States.
+Outstanding optional origin sales total 246,000 MT, all China.

 |REPORT||THIS WEEK||LAST WEEK||DIFFERENCE|